Log management in FastNetMon

 v:1 mode:blackhole action:status proto:ipv4 target: 1.2.3.4 pps_in_rate: 1 pps_out_rate: 2 bytes_in_rate: 3 bytes_out_rate: 4

-Starting from 2.0.359 FastNetMon has capability to log status of ongoing IPv6 attacks too.
+Starting from 2.0.359, FastNetMon hasthe capability to log status of ongoing IPv6 attacks too.

-By default FastNetMon stores log information to /var/log/fastnetmon/fastnetmon.log If you prefer you can specify command line flag –log_to_console and it will send logs to systemd journald.
-Same flag is supported by traffic_db daemon which stores it’s log file to /var/log/fastnetmon/traffic_db.log by default.
+By default, FastNetMon stores log information to /var/log/fastnetmon/fastnetmon.log.
+If you prefer, you can specify the command line flag –log_to_console, and it will send logs to systemd journald.
+The same flag is supported by traffic_db daemon, which stores its log file to /var/log/fastnetmon/traffic_db.log by default.

-To switch FastNetMon from file logging to journald you need to run following command:
+To switch FastNetMon from file logging to journald you need to run the following command:

 sudo systemctl edit fastnetmon